AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### Install necessary packages and libraries

-- Run teh following command in the terminal:
+- Run this command in the terminal to install all necessary packages and libraries.

 <Tabs>
 <TabItem value="Linux and macOs" label="Linux and macOs" default>